 Q: Does IBank operate on taxpayer supported funds?

 A: IBank is a self-supporting governmental entity that pays for its operations from service fees and interest earnings on loans and investments.
 The Infrastructure State Revolving Fund (ISRF) Program, a direct loan program, was originally funded with seed money from the State’s General Fund in the late 1990s and early 2000s.
 ISRF loans are currently funded with the proceeds of tax-exempt ISRF revenue bonds.

 Q: What is the Infrastructure State Revolving Fund (ISRF) Program?

 A: The ISRF Program provides financing to public agencies and nonprofit corporations sponsored by public agencies for a wide variety of infrastructure and economic development projects.
-ISRF Program funding is available in amounts ranging from $50,000 to $25 million, with terms for the useful life of the project up to a maximum of 30 years.
+ISRF Program funding is available in amounts ranging from $1 million to $65 million, with terms for the useful life of the project up to a maximum of 30 years.
 Eligible projects include (not limited to):

-Educational, cultural and social facilities, environmental mitigation, goods movement-related infrastructure, hospitals, industrial, utility and commercial facilities, military infrastructure and defense conversion, parks and recreational facilities, ports and public transit, power and communications, public safety facilities, sewage/solid waste collection, treatment and disposal, streets and highways, water projects (drainage, supply, flood control, treatment and distribution) and more.
+Environmental mitigation, goods movement-related infrastructure, hospitals, military infrastructure and defense conversion, parks and recreational facilities, ports and public transit, power and communications, public safety facilities, sewage/solid waste collection, treatment and disposal, streets and highways, water projects (drainage, supply, flood control, treatment and distribution) and more.